durrantlab/gypsum_dl/README.md

 ### Durrant-Lab Filters

-In looking over many Gypsum-DL-generated variants, we have identified several substructures that, though technically possible, strike us as improbable.
+In looking over many Gypsum-DL-generated variants, we have identified a number of substructures that, though technically possible, strike us as improbable or otherwise poorly suited for virtual screening.
 Here are some examples:

 * `C=[N-]`
 * `[N-]C=[N+]`